SurPun/AWS-Developer-Associate/Section 13: Advanced Amazon S3/Notes.md

 - Report is updated daily
 - 24 to 48 hours to start seeing data analysis
 - Good first step to put together Lifecycle Rules (or improve them)!

+## 135. S3 Lifecycle Rules - Hands On